bboles/homebrew-tap/README.md

-# homebrew-taps
+# Homebrew Tap for bboles

-This tap provides the `glids` formula, which is a tool for listing GitLab IDs.
+This tap provides the `glids` formula, which is [a tool for listing GitLab Group and Project IDs](https://github.com/bboles/glids).